 Use hot glue to secure the pieces of driftwood to the inside of your wood panel.
-Then use hot glue to add the starfish to the front of the driftwood portion of the project.
+Then, use hot glue to add the starfish to the front of the driftwood portion of the project.
 Allow the hot glue to dry completely.

 Love this and looking for more ideas?
 Try the links below!

 - Paint the recessed wood frame.
 Paint the sides white and the back dark gray.

 - Cut your drift wood with your saw to the width of your recessed frame.
 It's ok to allow a few small gaps because what will show is the gray background.

 - Hot glue the driftwood pieces to the frame.
 Then hot glue the star fish to the driftwood.
 Allow to dry.